rust-lang/mdBook/guide/src/format/mathjax.md

 | mml-svg | mml | svg |

 Use the `source` key to set used MathJax distribution.
-By default the `https://cdn.jsdelivr.net/npm/mathjax@3/es5` value is used.
 If value starts with `/` symbol it will be interpreted relative to [source/build](configuration/general.md) directory.
+By default the builtin copy of MathJax with `/mathjax/es5` value is used.
+But you can set some value like the `https://cdn.jsdelivr.net/npm/mathjax@3/es5` to use MathJax from CDN.

 For example to use local MathJax copy for tex input and svg output you can do something like: